torquebox/torquebox.org/news/2014-03-25-torquebox-3-1-0-released.md

 because of the new Infinispan version.
 In the past, Infinispan version bumps have meant clustered rolling upgrades might not go so well.

-If you maintain your own XML config files, we haven't changed anything of note since 3.0.2.
-Your old config files should continue to work as-is.
+If you maintain your own XML config files, there is a change related to the Infinispan upgrade you'll need to apply.
+Commit [b51fb2b][] has all the details, but essentially there is now a 'polyglot' cache-container defined in the config file instead of it just being an alias to the 'web' cache-container.

 ## Don't be a stranger!